manpen/twin_width/README.md

 # Twin Width Solver

-This repository contains exact and heuristic twin width solver that were developed for the [PACE 2023](https://pacechallenge.org/2023/) challenge.
+This repository contains exact and heuristic twin width solvers that were developed for the [PACE 2023](https://pacechallenge.org/2023/) challenge.

 The solvers are implemented in the Zig programming language.
 Since this language (and its standard library) are still rapidly evolving, we highly recommend to compile the code with Zig version `0.11.0-dev.3045`: